Computer security for the Dutch Government

 they were based on the same (V-kaart) hardware.

-The C-card was later re-released as the
+The C-card was later re-released by

 The project started in 1994 after the new Information Security Act came into